-For decades, the International rules of trading have been eroded by global competitors who have been skirting their responsibilities and ignoring the WTO rules-based trading order designed 80 years ago.
+For decades, the International rules of trading have been eroded by numerous global competitors in the East and the West who have been ignoring the obsolete World Trade Organization, rules-based trading order designed decades ago.
 This has resulted in the gentle growth of industrial battle which has created multiple competitors across international boundaries.
-This drive for Industrial competition was led by Asian and European competitors during the 1950’s, just after World War II.
-The World Trade Organisation system of fair trade was steadily avoided, eroded and ignored.
-Entire continents have followed suit, each country practicing its own version of Industrial Warfare to propel their manufacturing based economies.
-The world is now engaging in a ‘battle for growth’ as economies race to provide a place for their people.
-7Tao was created to understand this phenomenon, a place where competitors can come and practice industrial combat to find solutions in the shift Eastward.
+The competition for Industrial dominance was led by Asian and European competitors during the 1950’s.
+Germany and Japan rose from the ashes of World War Two and over time, the World Trade Organization’s system of fair trade was steadily avoided, eroded and ignored as the number of industrial competitors grew on every continent.

-President Donald Trump has introduced the concept of ‘Trade and Industrial Wars’ into the political arena during the 2016 election after learning about the power of the 7Tao methodology.
-The conflict grew rapidly during 2018 as all countries took on the concept of trade wars,beginning to counter each countries position in protectionism initiatives.
-This resulted in headline breaking news as each country backed their manufacturing industry erecting trade barriers in the form of close door tariffs.
+President Donald Trump introduced the concept of ‘Industrial Wars’ into the global political arena during the 2016 election after learning about the power of the 7Tao methodology.
+The conflict grew rapidly during 2018 as all countries took notice of the concept of industrial warfare.
+Nations began to counter each others position in protectionism initiatives as they postured for the coming decades.
+This resulted in headline breaking news as each country backed their manufacturing industry utilizing close door tariffs.
 We are now witnessing the emergence of ‘Industrial Warfare’ as a primary source of debate as the ‘Trade War’ title steadily moves into the background.